n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 forms.
 "Ra,Halant" in a non-cluster-initial position takes on the "Raphala" form; "Ba,Halant" takes on the "Baphala" form.

-Because Bengali carries the `BLWF_MODE_PRE_AND_POST` shaping characteristic, any pre-base consonants and any post-base consonants may potentially match a `blwf` substitution, therefore both cases must be tagged for comparison.
-This is not necessarily the case in other Indic scripts that use a different `BLWF_MODE_` shaping characteristic.
+Because Bengali incorporates the `BLWF_MODE_PRE_AND_POST` shaping characteristic, any pre-base consonants and any post-base consonants may potentially match a `blwf` substitution; therefore, both cases must be tagged for comparison.
+Note that this is not necessarily the case in other Indic scripts that use a different `BLWF_MODE_` shaping characteristic.

 The `half` feature replaces "_consonant_,Halant" sequences before the base consonant with "half forms" of the consonant glyphs.
+There are three exceptions to the default behavior, for which the shaping engine must test:

-Pre-base consonants other than initial "Ra,Halant" sequences (which should have been tagged for the `rphf` feature earlier) must be tagged for comparison with `half` substitutions.
+  - Pre-base "_consonant_,Halant" sequences other than initial "Ra,Halant" sequences (which should have been tagged for the `rphf` feature earlier) must be tagged for potential `half` substitutions.

-A sequence matching "_consonant_,Halant,ZWJ,_consonant_" must match the `half` substitution test, even though the presence of the zero-width joiner suppresses the `cjct` feature in a later step.
+  - A sequence matching "_consonant_,Halant,ZWJ,_consonant_" must be tagged for potential `half` substitutions, even though the presence of the zero-width joiner suppresses the `cjct` feature in a later step.

+  - A sequence matching "_consonant_,Halant,ZWNJ,_consonant_" must not be tagged for potential `half` substitutions.

 The `pstf` feature replaces post-base-consonant glyphs with any special forms.